sagucsd/edu-research-DAP/README.md

 This tutorial serves as an introduction to performing t-tests to compare two groups in R. You will need the `readr`, `psych`, and `ggplot2` packages.

 # 1. Evaluating Learning Changes with Paired-sample t-tests
 In order to determine whether participants (n = 8) made significant learning gains, this study used a t-test to determine whether differences between the pre- and posttests were significant.
 Specifically, when using the paired-sample t-test the researcher calculates the mean percentages of responses on the pretest and posttest.
-The t-test calculates the difference between these means, and determines whether this difference is significant.
 A significant difference implies effective curriculum, while a less-than-significant difference indicates that the participants did not experience a significant change in learning, which may be attributed to a variety of factors.

 ```
 library(readr) # find, import, and read data